grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   pending connection attempt to be cancelled, and the subchannel will be destroyed.
 However, if some other channel was holding a ref to the subchannel, the connection attempt will continue, even if the other channel did not want it.
-This is slightly sub-optimal, but it does not seem likely to be problematic enough to warrant the complexity of fixing it.
+This is slightly sub-optimal, but it's not really a new problem; the same thing can occur today if there are two channels both using pick_first with overlapping sets of addresses.
+  We can find ways to address this in the future if and when it becomes a problem.

 #### Move pick_first Logic Out of Subchannel (Java/Go)